paperbenni/paperbenni.github.io/content/posts/instantosrepo.md

 the new dotfile management system do that. should probably

-instantWM and instantMENU are also obvious candidates for keeping separte.
+instantWM and instantMENU are also obvious candidates for keeping separate.
 They're standalone programs.

 liveutils and iso